altocodenl/TODIS/readme.md

 - databases: relational and nonrelational
 - represent more transient things still at rest, like heap, scope or cpu

 Not everything actually "is" in dataspace, but if you can map it, then it is there.
 For example, a relational database is not using cell, but you can associate its data and operations to the dataspace.
 That's how you can put it in the dataspace.
 Representation can stand for existence.
-But you need a part of your system to actually provide those mappings so that you can do "as if" it was there.
+But you need a part of your system to actually provide those mappings so that you can do "as if" it is there.

 ### Pillar 3: call and response